Updated: January 26, 2026

 How much does an Energy Performance Certificate cost?

-The fees for registering and obtaining an EPC energy certificate for residential properties in Portugal are subject to variation.
-For studio apartments and one-bedroom properties (T1 properties), the fees typically range from €28 to €65, plus VAT.
+You will also need to pay +23% VAT.
 It’s important to note that these fees for the energy certification do not include the charges by the chosen surveyor, which can vary significantly depending on the technician and the property.

 Generally, prices for the energy certificate for apartments start around €100, while houses and villas may have a starting price of around €250.
 It’s crucial to bear in mind that paying these fees upfront helps to avoid substantial penalties for non-compliance.
-Failure to possess an energy certification when selling a home in Portugal can result in fines of nearly €4,000.

 In Summary: The Energy Performance Certificate